Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 2 hours to 2 hours 20 minutes | 📍 Google Maps | Website

-Genoa, Italy has a long history of maritime trade and of being a port city.
+Genoa has a long history of maritime trade as a port city.
 It’s also famous for being the birthplace of Christopher Columbus.

-To absorb the port history, visit Porto Antico, the oldest port in Genoa.
+You can absorb the city’s history with a visit to Porto Antico, the oldest port in Genoa.
 Not only does Porto Antico have a marina, but it’s also home to the impressive Aquarium of Genoa, shops, bars, restaurants, and an overwater Biosfera dome.

-Genoa is also renowned for its cuisine and restaurant culture.
-In fact, focaccia bread has origins linked to Genoa, and Pesto Genovese was invented here.
+The other thing that’s put Genoa on the map is its cuisine and restaurant culture.
+Focaccia bread has origins linked to Genoa and Pesto Genovese was invented here.
 Some of the best restaurants in Genoa are Trattoria delle Grazie, Le Rune, and Cavour modo21.
-Alternatively, indecisive travelers can eat at MOG Mercato Orientale food court for a variety of choices.
+Alternatively, indecisive eaters or anyone traveling in a group can dine at MOG Mercato Orientale food court for a variety of choices.

 Verona

-Famously known as the setting for Romeo and Juliet, Verona is steeped in Roman culture and Medieval architecture.
+Famously known as the setting for Romeo and Juliet, this city is steeped in Roman culture and Medieval architecture.

 🗺️ Distance from Milan: 2 hours | 📍 Google Maps | Website

-Verona is a charming 2000-year-old city that’s perfect for literary and history fanatics.
-Located on the banks of the Adige River, Verona features pristine Medieval architecture and a truly impeccable collection of artifacts and remains from its Roman colony roots.
+Verona is a charming 2,000-year-old city that’s perfect for literary and history fanatics.
+Located on the banks of the Adige River, Verona features pristine Medieval architecture and remains from its Roman colony roots.

-Of course, Verona is probably best known for being the setting for William Shakespeare’s iconic play Romeo and Juliet.
-This connection has left a huge impact on the area, with tourists making their way to Verona to experience the literary link.
+Of course, Verona is probably best known for being the setting for William Shakespeare’s iconic play, Romeo and Juliet.
+This connection has left a huge impact on the area, with tourists making their way to Verona to experience the literary link for themselves.

-Although Romeo and Juliet were not real people and Shakespeare never visited Verona, one of the most popular things to do in Verona is to visit “Juliet’s House”, a 13th-century house with a beautiful “Juliet balcony”.
+Although Romeo and Juliet were not real people and Shakespeare never visited Verona, one of the most popular things to do in Verona is to visit “Juliet’s House.”
+This is a 13th-century house with the beautiful “Juliet balcony.”

 Lugano

-A stunning city in Switzerland nestled right next to Lake Lugano just an hour north of Milan.
+A stunning Swiss city nestled right next to Lake Lugano just an hour north of Milan.

 🗺️ Distance from Milan: 1 hour 15 minutes | 📍 Google Maps | Website

 Lugano is an Italian-speaking city in Switzerland and one of the best international day trips from Milan.
-At just an hour away from Milan, the city of Lugano is tucked away near Switzerland’s scenic Lake Lugano.
+Just an hour away from Milan, the city is tucked away near Switzerland’s scenic Lake Lugano.

-Lugano is best known for its epic scenery, but experiencing nature first-hand is what makes this destination shine.
+This area is best known for its epic scenery and experiencing nature first-hand is what makes this destination shine.
 For even more incredible vistas, hike to the peak of Monte Brè (3.1 miles) or Monte San Salvatore (4.1 miles).

-For more town-based activities, wander the Old Town or walk around the picturesque Parco Ciani.
+For town-based activities, visitors can simply wander the Old Town or walk around the picturesque Parco Ciani.

 Florence